 Warriors at Work strives to accelerate the networking process from the moment students step on campus, drawing on the connections of Merrimack faculty and alumni.
 As 170 freshmen from four majors make their way through the program — another 200 freshmen join next year — they will gain the industry knowledge, interview skills and career connections to land internships or co-op jobs as upperclassmen.
 Students participate in resume workshops, company tours, industry networking events and meetings with alumni mentors throughout their four years.

-“This program is an opportunity to engage our alumni base, a true strength of Merrimack, who are excited and committed to helping the next generation of Warriors,” said Phelps.
+“This program is an opportunity to engage our alumni base, a true strength of Merrimack, who are excited and committed to helping the next generation of Warriors,” said Phelps who took the reins when Sendall went on sabbatical.
 “The plan is to have these students prepped and competitive, ready to make the most of their internship or co-op when the time comes.”

 Phelps has also worked in career development at the University of Virginia in its school of engineering and applied science and at Gordon College.
 She earned an M.Ed. in counselor education, student affairs administration in higher education from the University of Virginia.